BrennonL/Cloud-Database/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description the software that you wrote and how it integrates with a Cloud Database.
-Describe how to use your program.}

-{Describe your purpose for writing this software.}

 I used python and firebase_admin to access data and change data in the firebase cloud database.
 I did this to practice using databases and python.
 I also wanted to practice using this so that I can use databases for game development.